Stephen T. Minerd was born on Jan. 7 or 17, 1870 in Barbour County, WV, the son of Ruth Ann (Minerd) Kennedy, who was not married at the time.

 Harry married Pauline Harris (1911-2005), the daughter of Christopher and Della "Mae" (Tate) Harris of Cutler, Washington County, OH.

-They had five children -- Melvin Minerd, Roger Minerd, Richard Lane Minerd, Hilda Norris and Danny Minerd.
+The couple produced five children -- Melvin Martin Minerd, Roger Minerd, Richard Lane Minerd, Hilda Norris and Danny Minerd.

 They were members of the Bethel Wesleyan Church.